 Visitors stop by to fish or try their hand at the air rifle range, learn archery, explore the world of trapping and furtaking, visit with a Game and Fish staff members or just to simply enjoy the shade.

 Yearly, during the nine-day state fair, more than 10,000 youngsters and adults participate in activities free of charge.
 An additional estimated 20,000 people also visit the park to see the exhibits or to find a cool spot out of the sun.

 Most activities in the park are designed to give the visitor a hands-on experience aided by volunteer instructors.
 Local clubs and organizations use this area during the rest of the year for conservation and outdoor related activities.

-Fishing Pond - Visitors can learn about fish biology, learn some basic knots, test their casting skills, and then fish from a dock with cane poles.
+Fishing Pond - Visitors can learn about fish biology, test their casting skills, and then fish from a dock with cane poles.
 During the fair volunteers are available to help young and old alike to bait hooks and release fish.